 NOTE TO NONIMMIGRANTS: As an alternative, you may seek an INA section 212(d)(3) nonimmigrant waiver, at any time, if you are inadmissible under section 212(a)(9)(C)(i)(I), i.e. unlawful presence of more than one year, in the aggregate, and subsequent reentry without admission or parole.
 The 212(d)(3) waiver is only for nonimmigrants and does not overcome the permanent bar for immigrant visa applicants.
 You also have to qualify and apply for the nonimmigrant visa itself.

-What are the Limitations of the I-212 Waiver?
+What are the Limitations of the I-212 Waiver or Consent to Reapply?

-The I-212 waiver only gives you permission to apply for admission with an immigrant visa or nonimmigrant visa, through the Visa Waiver Program (VWP), or by adjustment of status (if you are physically present in the U.S.) The waiver alone is not enough to gain lawful admission to the U.S.
+The I-212 waiver or Consent to Reapply only gives you permission to apply for admission with an immigrant visa or nonimmigrant visa, through the Visa Waiver Program (VWP), or by adjustment of status (if you are physically present in the U.S.) The waiver alone is not enough to gain lawful admission to the U.S.